Table of Contents

-Based on the model of natural radioactivity, scientists have always attempted to convert an atom of one specific element into an atom of a different element.
-By bombarding the nucleus with light particles, such as protons, deuterons, neutrons and helium nuclei, this appeared possible.
-However, it resulted in great difficulties as the nucleus is difficult to hit and the forces holding the nucleus together are very strong.
+Based on the model of natural radioactivity, scientists have always attempted to convert an atom of 1 specific element into an atom of a different element by bombarding the nucleus with light particles, such as protons, deuterons, neutrons, and helium nuclei.
+However, the nucleus is difficult to hit and the forces holding the nucleus together are very strong.

-In 1919, the English physician Rutherford was successful in converting individual nitrogen atoms into oxygen atoms via bombardment with alpha rays in the Wilson chamber.
+In 1919, the English physicist Rutherford successfully converted individual nitrogen atoms into oxygen atoms by bombarding with alpha rays in the Wilson chamber.

 If the trails of the alpha particles in the Wilson chamber are smooth and have no kinks, then no nitrogen nucleus has been struck.
-If the alpha particle strikes a nucleus, the trail of the alpha particle forks off.
-This occurs only once in every 45,000 trails.
+If the alpha particle strikes a nucleus, the trail of the alpha particle forks off, which occurs only once in every 45,000 trails.

-When branching off, the short thick trail shows the path of the newly formed oxygen nucleus, and the long trail shows the path of the ejected proton.
+When branching off, the short thick trail shows the path of the newly formed oxygen nucleus, and the long trail indicates the path of the ejected proton.

-Rutherford converted another twelve elements using similar experiments.
+Rutherford converted another 12 elements using similar experiments.
 The energy of alpha particles is not sufficient to break down heavy nuclei.
-To do so, one requires particles, such as protons and deuterons, that can be brought up to another level of energy by particle accelerators.
+To do so, particles, such as protons and deuterons are needed to raise to another level of energy by particle accelerators.

 The law of absorption

-Nearly all applications, except for analytics, are based on the various types of absorption of radiation, such as X-rays, computer tomography, and so on.
+Nearly all applications, except for analytics, are based on various types of radiation absorption.

 The degree of absorption is conveyed by radiographic film or suitable detectors.
-Factors necessary for the absorption of radiation, especially for radioactive rays, include:
+Factors underlying the absorption of radiation, especially for radioactive rays, include: